The Mom Who Runs a Household With AI Agents (New York magazine)

 Writer for New York magazine.
-Creator of Exit Scam.
+Creator of the podcast Exit Scam.

-What if every viral song, movie, meme, influencer, and celebrity drama you’ve scrolled by recently was the result of a stealth marketing campaign?
+What if every viral song, meme, movie, and celebrity drama in your feed was a stealth marketing campaign?

 The ultrarich divulge how money bent their reality (and whether they even noticed).